-- Promotes “Best Lighting” practices that minimize lumen densities, which reduces energy consumption, benefiting the environment at-large.
+- Promotes “Best Lighting” practices that minimize lumen densities, which reduces energy consumption, benefiting the environment at large.

 Now sports lighting designers may apply to IDA for certification of their designs.
-Fields in full compliance with the IDA Criteria for Community-Friendly Outdoor Sports Lighting may receive recognition from IDA and an award plaque, recognizing efforts to minimize light pollution.
+Fields in full compliance with the IDA Criteria for Community-Friendly Outdoor Sports Lighting (PDF) may receive recognition from IDA and an award plaque, recognizing efforts to minimize light pollution.

 The application is a two-part process:

 Phase I review

 Phase I reviews and evaluates the proposed field design and, based on photometric data and other information, determines if the design meets the Program criteria.
 Approved designs will be validated by an IDA Certification Letter and promoted to the community as meeting IDA’s dark-sky friendly standards.

 Phase II Field Verification

 Phase II provides the option for designs with an IDA Phase I Certification Letter to have the facility, once constructed, professionally evaluated and validated as conforming to the Program guidelines by a site visit.
 Facilities meeting the design specifications will receive an IDA Field Verification Letter and be provided an award plaque.